Logarithmic models and meromorphic functions in dimension two

 In this case, a logarithmic model for $\F$ is a germ of logarithmic foliation $\LL$ that, roughly speaking, has the same reduction of singularities of $\F$, with dicritical components positioned in the same places, having the same isolated separatrices (those whose lift by $\pi$ touch invariant components of the exceptional divisor) and the same Camacho-Sad indices.
 All of this is considered up to the existence of some extra points, placed in the smooth part of dicritical components, where $\LL$ has a holomorphic first integral and demands additional blow-ups in order to complete its reduction of singularities.
 These are called \emph{escape points}.
 They give rise to some isolated separatrices for $\LL$, called accordingly \emph{escape separatrices}.
 The logarithmic model is said to be \emph{strict} if there are no escape points, thus $\F$ and $\LL$ have the same reduction of singularities and, hence, coincident sets of isolated separatrices.
-Logarithmic models of foliations in dimension two are studied in the articles \cite{corral2003}, \cite{canocorral2006} and \cite{corral2012}, where the cases considered are, respectively, complex non-dicritical, complex dicritical and real non-dicritical.
-Several ideas and arguments we present here owe much to these three papers.